Cyphershadow24ar/Leet-Code/README.md

 46. (2410) Maximum Matching of Players With Trainers
 47. (2438) Range Product Queries of Powers
 48. (2561) Rearranging Fruits
+49. (2749) Minimum Operations to Make the Integer Zero
-49. (2787) Ways to Express an Integer as Sum of Powers
+50. (2787) Ways to Express an Integer as Sum of Powers
-50. (3000) Maximum Area of Longest Diagonal Rectangle
+51. (3000) Maximum Area of Longest Diagonal Rectangle
-51. (3021) Alice and Bob Playing Flower Game
+52. (3021) Alice and Bob Playing Flower Game
-52. (3025) Find the Number of Ways to Place People I
+53. (3025) Find the Number of Ways to Place People I
-53. (3027) Find the Number of Ways to Place People II
+54. (3027) Find the Number of Ways to Place People II
-54. (3136) Valid Word
+55. (3136) Valid Word
-55. (3195) Find the Minimum Area to Cover All Ones I
+56. (3195) Find the Minimum Area to Cover All Ones I
-56. (3197) Find the Minimum Area to Cover All Ones II
+57. (3197) Find the Minimum Area to Cover All Ones II
-57. (3201) Find the Maximum Length of Valid Subsequence I
+58. (3201) Find the Maximum Length of Valid Subsequence I
-58. (3202) Find the Maximum Length of Valid Subsequence II
+59. (3202) Find the Maximum Length of Valid Subsequence II
-59. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+60. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-60. (3307) Find the K-th Character in String Game II
+61. (3307) Find the K-th Character in String Game II
-61. (3330) Find the Original Typed String I
+62. (3330) Find the Original Typed String I
-62. (3333) Find the Original Typed String II
+63. (3333) Find the Original Typed String II
-63. (3363) Find the Maximum Number of Fruits Collected
+64. (3363) Find the Maximum Number of Fruits Collected
-64. (3439) Reschedule Meetings for Maximum Free Time I
+65. (3439) Reschedule Meetings for Maximum Free Time I
-65. (3440) Reschedule Meetings for Maximum Free Time II
+66. (3440) Reschedule Meetings for Maximum Free Time II
-66. (3446) Sort Matrix by Diagonals
+67. (3446) Sort Matrix by Diagonals
-67. (3459) Length of Longest V-Shaped Diagonal Segment
+68. (3459) Length of Longest V-Shaped Diagonal Segment
-68. (3477) Fruits Into Baskets II
+69. (3477) Fruits Into Baskets II
-69. (3479) Fruits Into Baskets III
+70. (3479) Fruits Into Baskets III
-70. (3480) Maximize Subarrays After Removing One Conflicting Pair
+71. (3480) Maximize Subarrays After Removing One Conflicting Pair
 67. (3487) Maximum Unique Subarray Sum After Deletion
 68. (3516) Find Closest Person